Worried about pollution when travelling in Asia? The Easy Solution

 It’s a roll of polypropylene statically charged fibres that can be cut to any size and catches irritants in the air as small as 0.1 microns (including PM2.5 which is 2.5 microns) #science.

-This stuff weighs next to nothing, easily attaches to an air conditioner’s dust filter and will clean the air of pollutants in your room.
+This stuff weighs next to nothing, easily attaches to an air conditioner’s dust filter and will remove the air of pollutants in your room, trapping them in the fabric.

 What’s not to love…